kshji/awk/Xml/README.md

 This examples use standard Awk, no need for Gnu Awk extensions.

-You can look more question&answer from http://www.unix.com/search.php?searchid=2427388
+You can look more question&answer from http://www.unix.com/shell-programming-and-scripting/ and search xml or awk.

 ## Some nice commands to handle xml-data ##